open-life-science/open-life-science.github.io/index.md

 For the next round, Joy may share what they learnt by [mentoring](about#mentors) a project and Sam continue their mentor effort and/or become an [expert](about#experts).

-## Applications
+## Cohort Calls

-This program will focus on Open Science in the life sciences and bioinformatics domains.
+Cohort calls will be conducted **online** using Zoom video conferencing service.

+Due to the current location of the organisers, we invite applications from participants who are in **European timezones**.
 We are particularly keen to connect with the participants from less-represented European countries such as Hungary, Greece, Estonia, and Cyprus.

-We also invite applicants from outside Europe, particularly from developing countries (e.g. India and Africa - who are also timezone-compatible).
+We also invite applicants from outside Europe, particularly from **developing countries** (e.g. India and Africa - who are also timezone-compatible).
+Recordings from the calls will be shared with those who are can't attend these meetings, however this should be discussed and approved by the organisers on a case-by-case basis.

-Cohort calls will be conducted in English.
+The calls will be conducted **English**.
 However, our participants who have different primary languages such as Spanish, French, German, Hindi, and Portuguese, will be paired with mentors who can communicate in their preferred languages.

-**Interested to participate?
-The application will be open from Oct 25 to Dec 8, 2019.**